batesbw/lang/tests/TESTING_USER_STORIES.md

       "acceptance_criteria": [
-        "Count of contacts should update immediately when creating contacts", "Count should be saved the Count_of_Contacts__c field on the Account", "If there are no contacts associated with an account, the count should be 0" ],
+        "Count of contacts should update immediately when creating contacts", "Count should be saved the Count_of_Contacts__c field on the Account", "If there are no contacts associated with an account, the count should be 0", "Where a Contact has changed from one Account to another, both Account records should be updated", "Do not consider deleting contacts in this use case" ],
       "priority": "High",
       "business_context": "Staff just need a quick way to view the size of their accounts",